-When you have a wood swing set, it can last for years.
-Being left outside all year long for several years, causes the wood to become damaged, hardware and nails or screws rust, and paint or stain fades or cracks.
+A wood swing set can last for years.
+Being left outside all year long for several years causes the wood to become damaged, hardware and nails or screws rust, and paint or stain fades or cracks.
 To maintain and rejuvenate a wood swing set, refinish it with the steps below.

 If you choose to stain the wood, paint it on with a bristle brush, using a foam brush to get corners and other hard to reach areas.
 You can also stain the swingset by using a rag dipped in stain and then wiping it on the wood.
 If you choose to paint the set, choose a good outdoor paint and then brush it on the set in corners and hard to reach areas.
 Use a roller or brush to finish the set.
 Apply at least two coats of paint.